markmarijnissen/cordova-app-loader/README.md

         src="autoupdate.js"></script>
     ```

+4. Write `window.BOOTSTRAP_OK = true` in your code when your app succesfully launches.
-4. Launch your app.
+5. Launch your app.
-5. Upload a new **manifest.json** (+ files) to your server.
+6. Upload a new **manifest.json** (+ files) to your server.
-6. Reopen your app to download and apply the update.
+7. Reopen your app to download and apply the update.

 This implementation is **not** recommended because: